-Protection and Indemnity (or "P&I") Insurance

-Insurance obtained through mutual associations, or "clubs," formed by shipowners to provide liability insurance protection against a large financial loss by one member through contribution towards that loss by all members.
-To a great extent, the risks scrapping special survey year period.
+insurance Commonly known as "P&I insurance," the insurance obtained through mutual associations, or "clubs," formed by shipowners to provide liability insurance protection against a large financial loss by one member through contribution towards that loss by all members.
+To a great extent, the risks are reinsured.

+scrapping The disposal of vessels by demolition for scrap metal.

+special survey An extensive inspection of a vessel by classification society surveyors that must be completed at least once during each fiveyear period.
 Special surveys require a vessel to be drydocked.

-The disposal of vessels by demolition for scrap metal.

-An extensive inspection of a vessel by classification society surveyors that must be completed at least once during each fivespot market

-The market for immediate chartering of a vessel, usually for single voyages.
+spot market The market for immediate chartering of a vessel, usually for single voyages.

-Suezmax

-A crude oil tanker of approximately 130,000 to 170,000 dwt.
-Modern Suezmaxes can generally transport about one million barrels of crude oil and operate on many different trade routes, including from West Africa to the United States.
+Suezmax A crude oil tanker of approximately 130,000 to 170,000 dwt.
+Modern Suezmaxes can generally transport about one million barrels of crude oil and operate on many different trade routes, including from West Africa to the U.S.

-tanker

-A ship designed for the carriage of liquid cargoes in bulk with cargo space consisting of many tanks.
+tanker A ship designed for the carriage of liquid cargoes in bulk with cargo space consisting of many tanks.
 Tankers carry a variety of products including crude oil, refined petroleum products, liquid chemicals and liquefied gas.